dhh1128/codecraft.co/courage-counts.md

 <strong>When to confront our fears</strong>

 This is particularly important in pivotal moments when the choice is between a "safe" dead end and a risky but maybe game-changing innovation.
-If we believe that without a change, our codebase or our product or our team is headed for extinction (especially, when it's "not with a bang, but a whimper"), we have a duty—to ourselves, our employers, and our customers—to jump in the water with our knife and do battle with the shark.
+If we believe that without a change, our codebase or our product or our team is headed for extinction (especially, when it's "not with a bang, but a whimper"), we have a duty—to ourselves, oemployers, and our customers—to jump in the water with our knife and do battle with the shark.

 I am not advocating that we recklessly battle about every issue that lights up our radar.
 But I do think we need to notice when fear is inhibiting necessary change, take a deep breath, and commit.
 (Too bad <a title="All I Really Need To Know I Didn’t Learn In Compugarten" href="all-i-really-need-to-know-i-didnt-learn-in-compugarten.md">they don't teach that to CS majors</a>. :-)